Kaneknah/ch12_baxley_employ_tracker/README.md

 ## Description

 This project was the creation of application that allows a user to track the employees in a company.
 The application utilizes SQL to create, view, and update databases of departments, roles, and employees and connect them all together so that each employee is connected to a role and a department in which he/she works.
-The application can not be seen on a static webpage so a walkthrough video has been created to show functionality.
-(Video Link)
+The application can not be seen on a static webpage so a walkthrough video has been created to show functionality. (https://drive.google.com/file/d/18MfRwNY09iDTfzmW8MMlpu0DiXbynM1J/view)

 ## Acceptance Criteria